Skip to content Skip to main navigation Report an accessibility issue

 Eligible students must be admitted to the College of Engineering.

 All Engage LLC students enroll in Engineering Fundamentals courses their first semester.
-Engineering students who are in 1794, Chancellor’s Honors, or Honors Leadership programs may choose to apply to live in the Engage or Honors & Scholars community.
+Engineering students who are in 1794, Chancellor’s Honors, or Honors Leadership programs may choose to apply to live in the Engage or University Honors community.

 Visit the Engineering Fundamentals Program page for additional details.